 One thing I’m not short of is wall space, but the majority is screaming out for some kind of “clothing” Admittedly, we’ve been a bit lazy when it comes to adding the finishing touches that make a house a home.

-I love the look of a gallery style wall and Desenio was my first choice, perhaps because they are all over Instagram (much like me) and kept popping up on my feed with inspirational ideas.
-They have so many gorgeous prints to choose from, in any manner of style and colour, there’s literally something for everyone.
+I love the look of a gallery style wall and for mine, I went straight to Desenio.
+There are so many gorgeous prints to choose from, in any manner of style and colour, there’s literally something for everyone.

 When Desenio’s “buy more, save more” offer came up, I couldn’t resist.

 For someone who is useless with decisions, picking out the prints wasn’t going to be easy and admittedly, did take a little longer than I’d anticipated.
 Our lounge is a large room and has floor to ceiling windows one end so there’s plenty of light allowing for a sultry choice of print, which is what I wanted.
 One in particular which, if you know of Desenio you’ll have seen for sure – The Girl At The Window, it absolutely looks like my daughter as more often than not she’s donning a messy bun and is around the same age.
 Immediately drawn to the image, it was an obvious choice, (and the easiest) out the lot.